Mental Health Disorders

 Cyclothymic Disorder

-This includes brief episodes of depression and hypomania (e.g., excessive talking, racing thoughts, and excessive fearfulness).
+This condition includes brief episodes of depression and hypomania (e.g., excessive talking, racing thoughts, and excessive fearfulness).

 Two types of depression that specifically affect women are premenstrual dysphoric disorder (PMDD) and postpartum depression.